NASA sends squid from Hawaii into space for research

+The baby Hawaiian bobtail squid were raised at the University of Hawaii’s Kewalo Marine Laboratory and were blasted into space this month on a SpaceX resupply mission to the International Space Station.

+Researcher Jamie Foster, who completed her doctorate at the University of Hawaii, is studying how spaceflight affects the squid in hope of improving human health during long space missions, the Honolulu Star-Advertiser reported Monday.

-The squid have a symbiotic relationship with natural bacteria that help regulate their bioluminescence.
+The squid have a relationship with natural bacteria that help regulate their bioluminescence, which is when organisms emit light.

-When astronauts are in low gravity their body’s relationship with microbes changes, said University of Hawaii professor Margaret McFall-Ngai, who Foster studied under in the 1990s.
+When astronauts are in low gravity their body’s relationship with bacteria changes, said University of Hawaii professor Margaret McFall-Ngai, whom Foster studied under in the 1990s.

-“We have found that the symbiosis of humans with their microbes is perturbed in microgravity, and Jamie has shown that is true in squid,” said McFall-Ngai.
-“And, because it’s a simple system, she can get to the bottom of what’s going wrong.”
+The way humans’ relationship with their microbes is affected by gravity is true for squids, too, and Foster is using squids to better understand what is going on with humans, according to McFall-Ngai.

-Foster is now a Florida professor and principal investigator for a NASA program that researches how microgravity affects the interactions between animals and microbes.
+Foster is now a Florida professor and an investigator for a NASA program that researches how feeling weightless — or floating — in space affects the interactions between animals and microbes.

 “As astronauts spend more and more time in space, their immune systems become what’s called dysregulated.
 It doesn’t function as well,” Foster said.
 “Their immune systems don’t recognize bacteria as easily.
 They sometimes get sick.”